casparwackerle/PowerStack/README.md

 4. Run [deploy_all.sh](scripts/deploy_all.sh)

 **Disclaimer**: This deployment script will reformat a disk, causing potential data loss.
 Please read the installation guide.
+**Disclaimer**: While all passwords are encrypted, the scripts in this repository cannot be considered high-security.

 ## Documentation
 - [Project Documentation and Architecture](docs/project.md)